-Just the other day we sold a small bronze coin issued by one of the 14th Century Mamluk rulers of Egypt, Syria and the Levant, pictured at the top of this article.
-Inexpensive and similar to countless thousands of examples that were produced by the Mamluk sultans over a period of over 250 years, its… Read More The remarkable artistic achievements of the Mamluks of Egypt
+Just the other day we sold a small bronze coin issued by one of the 14th Century Mamluk rulers of Egypt, Syria and the Levant, pictured below.
+Inexpensive and similar to countless thousands of examples that were produced by the Mamluk sultans over a period of over 250 years, its simple but satisfying floral scroll… Read More The remarkable artistic achievements of the Mamluks of Egypt

 Over the past few weeks we’ve added a great many more antiquities, archaeology and art history related books and collections of books to all of our online stores.
 Some are quite difficult to find.
 Many are offered at the lowest prices available anywhere on the internet.
 Here are links to all of our online shops… Read More Many More Antiquities Book Titles Added to Our Amazon, Etsy and eBay Shops

 Here are images, with links, to some recent additions to our Etsy and eBay online stores.
 Links will open in a new window or tab.